MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager.md

 # Deploy Office 365 ProPlus with System Center Configuration Manager

 This article applies to System Center 2012 R2 Configuration Manager.
-For information on how to deploy Office 365 ProPlus with Configuration Manager version 1702, see [Manage Office 365 ProPlus with Configuration Manager](https://docs.microsoft.com/en-us/sccm/sum/deploy-use/manage-office-365-proplus-updates).
+For information on how to deploy Office 365 ProPlus with Configuration Manager version 1702 or later, see [Manage Office 365 ProPlus with Configuration Manager](https://docs.microsoft.com/en-us/sccm/sum/deploy-use/manage-office-365-proplus-updates).

 If you use System Center Configuration Manager to deploy software, such as Office, to users and computers in your organization, you can also use that existing Configuration Manager environment to deploy Office 365 ProPlus.
 By using Configuration Manager, you can control which users and computers get Office 365 ProPlus, where they get the installation files from, and when the Office 365 ProPlus installation occurs.